 A mediator service platform that enables developers to query, filter, and combine data across Yahoo!
 Web services.
 YQL has a syntax similar to SQL SELECT statements.

-A suite of social APIs comprised of the Social Directory, Contacts, Status and Updates.
-This REST-based API enables you to create applications that access Yahoo! social data.
+A suite of APIs that include Social Directory and Contacts.
+These REST-based APIs enable you to create applications that access Yahoo! social data.